scitokens/scitokens.github.io/technical_docs/Claims.md

 Currently, the SciTokens domain-specific claims include:

-* *scp*: A list of authorized activities the bearer of this token may perform.
+* *scope*: A JSON string containing a space-separated list of scopes associated with this token, in the format described in Section 3.3 of [RFC 6749](https://tools.ietf.org/html/rfc6749)[RFC6749].
 For SciTokens, we aim to define a common set of storage authorizations, but envision additional authorizations will be added to meet new use cases.
 The interpretation of this is a list of operations the bearer is allowed to perform.
 Known authorizations are:

    * `read`: Read data from a resource.
    * `write`: Write data from a resource.